SamsungLabs/unsupervised-face-restoration/README.md

 ### Synthetic Dataset
 To reproduce our results on synthetic dataset, download the [CelebA-Test dataset](https://xinntao.github.io/projects/gfpgan) (Both HQ and LQ).
 We provide script to generate our synthetic dataset described in the paper.
 Place the high-quality (512x512) face images in a directory and run:
 ```
-# to be added
+cd data_prep
+python generate_LQ_from_HQ.py --hq_dir ../data/entire_sets/CelebA-Test/celeba_512_validation --results_dir 4x-downsampling-severe-noise --iso_min 3200 --iso_max 3200 --scale 4
+cd ..
 ```
+The synthesized low-quality images will be saved to `./data_prep/4x-downsampling-severe-noise/div2k_scale_x4_IMX754_bayer_ISO3200-3200/demosaic_bayer_rendered`.

 ### Real-world Dataset

 We use the entire [Wider-Test](https://shangchenzhou.com/projects/CodeFormer/) for fine-tuning the pre-trained model.
 To evaluate the fine-tuned model, download our [Wider-Test-200](https://tianshukuai.github.io/).
-Note that our `Wider-Test-200` does not contain images in the `Wider-Test` dataset.
+Note that our `Wider-Test-200` does not contain overlapping images in the `Wider-Test` dataset.

 ## Generating Pseudo Targets